Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 - **SHA-3** was originally called Keccak and won a contest in 2015 for the next SHA hashing function.
   It is very different from previous SHA functions, and can also generate hashes of size 224, 256, 384 and 512 bits.

+### DSS (Digital Signature Standard)

+DSS is a standard for digital signatures that was developed by the NIST.
+It specifies how to create digital signatures to verify the authenticity and integrity of digital messages or documents.

+DSS uses SHA-2 and SHA-3 digest functions.

+DSS works in conjunction with one of these 3 encryption algorithms :
+- DSA (Digital Signature Algorithm)
+- ECDSA (Elliptic Curve DSA)
+- RSA

 ## PKI (Public Key Infrastructure)